Moros0741/Bot-Code-Templates/CONTRIBUTING.md

 # Contributing

 Contributions to this project are always welcome.
 We strive to make contributions simple and easy to understand for everyone.
 When thinking about contributing to this project your suggestions or ideas should be ones that this project as a whole would benefit from.
-Never should proposed chanes / additions be with one Discord server / bot application in mind.
+Never should proposed changes / additions be with one Discord server / bot application in mind.

 When contributing, we do ask that you follow some simple guidelines:

 ### 1. Create an Issue
 Before anything, create or review the open issues.
 This will be where you or others post about additions, corrections, and enhanacements.
-By doing so we can help mitigate the risk of multiple contributors working on the same things.
+By doing so we can help mitigate the risk of multiple contributors working on the same enhancements.

 Please fill out your issue as such